-Under this alternative, El Camino Hospital District would continue operations and receive its apportionment of property taxes for general use and debt service.
+Under this alternative, El Camino Hospital District would continue operations and receive its apportionment of property taxes for debt service.
 There would be no change in District boundaries or sphere of influence.
-However, to avoid future difficulties and questions regarding the appropriateness of property tax contributions to a private Corporation that has extended its service reach well beyond the jurisdictional boundaries of the District, Santa Clara County LAFCo should encourage the El Camino Hospital District Board of Directors to consider the following.
+However, to avoid future difficulties and questions regarding the appropriateness of property tax contributions to a private Corporation that has extended its service reach well beyond the jurisdictional boundaries of the District, Santa Clara County LAFCo should encourage the El Camino Hospital District Board of Directors to consider the following improvements.

-1. The El Camino Hospital District should limit its financial contributions to El Camino Hospital Corporation to payments for principal and interest on debt incurred by the District for the El Camino Hospital Mountain View Rebuild (i.e., a balance of \$143.8 million in General Obligation Bonds, discussed in Section 4).
-In addition, the District should cease all automatic contributions to the El Camino Hospital Corporation to support the Hospital capital improvement program or be used as a general revenue source.
+- 1. The El Camino Hospital District should limit its financial contributions to El Camino Hospital Corporation to payments for principal and interest on debt incurred by the District for the El Camino Hospital Mountain View Rebuild (i.e., a balance of \$143.8 million in General Obligation Bonds, discussed in Section 4).
+In addition, the District should cease all automatic contributions to the El Camino Hospital Corporation to support the Hospital capital improvement program or to be used as a general revenue source.
 Instead, LAFCo should seek a legal interpretation of the applicability of GAL to the District and, if permitted by law, the District should divert these funds to community benefit programs that more directly benefit the residents of the District.
 Had this been the practice over the past five years, additional community benefit dollars amounting to approximately \$73.7 million would have been available to directly benefit District residents.
-Should contributions exceed the 50% threshold pursuant to 32121 (p)(1), a vote may be required.

-- 2. Cease all automatic payments to the El Camino Hospital Corporation or its affiliates to support the Corporation's community benefit program and divert these funds to other programs that more directly benefit the residents of the District.
+Should contributions exceed the 50% threshold pursuant to Health and Safety Code 32121 (p)(1), a vote may be required. - 2.
+Cease all automatic payments to the El Camino Hospital Corporation or its affiliates to support the Corporation's community benefit program and divert these funds to other programs that more directly benefit the residents of the District.
 Under this approach, the District Board should consider establishing a Community Benefit Trust Fund for the purpose of awarding District funded community benefit grants to public and private non-profit organizations that would provide healthcare related services to District residents.
-While the Corporation and its affiliates should not be barred from receiving community benefit grants from the District, the organizations should be required to compete for dollars along with other providers that might offer services. - 3.
+While the Corporation and its affiliates should not be barred from receiving community benefit grants from the District, the organizations should be required to compete for dollars along with other providers that might offer services.1 - 3.
 Implement changes to the budget and financial reporting structure of the District, to provide clear and distinct segregation of budget priorities and reporting of financial activities.
 The budget process should be restructured to enhance transparency and public accountability, including clear presentation of financial policies, including those related to reserves, as well as projected and actual revenues and expenditures by purpose and program.
-The budget should report on specific line items financed by the District, including appropriations that support Mountain View hospital debt service, capital improvements (for example, the district should adopt a capital improvement plan), staffing and operations (including compensation paid to District Board members and/or employees and consultants, if any), and community benefit programs by grant category and recipient.
+The budget should report on specific line items financed by the District, including appropriations that support Mountain View hospital debt service, capital improvements (for example, the district should adopt a capital improvement plan), staffing and operations (including compensation paid to District Board members and/or executive staff, other employees and consultants, if any), and community benefit programs by grant category and recipient.
 In addition, the District Board should routinely appropriate all property taxes and non-operating revenues each fiscal year to prevent accumulation of resources, except in designated reserves or trust funds.
 A strengthened budget monitoring and reporting system should be established to ensure funds, such as community benefit grants, are being spent in accordance with Board policy. - 4.
-Evaluate current and otherwise necessary professional services agreements with firms or individuals (including the corporation) used by the district for services, to ensure that the District receives the administrative and legal support necessary to conduct business and differentiates between the two entities.
-Review and revise the District's code of ethics and conflict of interest policy to ensure that the District avoids circumstances of perceived or actual conflicts of interest.
+Evaluate current and otherwise necessary professional services agreements with firms or individuals (including the corporation) used by the district for services, to ensure that the